 what is the range for business credit scores?

 The range for business credit scores is typically from 300-850, and the higher the score, the lower the risk.
 Businesses with good credit score can usually obtain lower interest rates on loans and lines of credit, while those with low scores may face higher rates or be denied financing altogether.

 How to check my business credit score for free?

 If you're a business owner, it's important to know your business credit score.
 A good credit score can help you secure loans and lines of credit when you need them, while a poor credit score could mean you won't be approved for anything.
 Luckily, checking your business credit score is easy - and it's free!

 When it comes to managing your business, you may not be so preoccupied with monitoring the ups and downs of personal credit.
-But if something does go wrong — or even just need an extra boost in order for things like financing options become available again—you’ll want a better understanding on how these scores work beforehand so that all potential doors remain open!
+But if something does go wrong — or even just needs an extra boost in order for things like financing options to become available again—you'll want a better understanding of how these scores work beforehand so that all potential doors remain open!